CINNAMON; Nutraceutical Supplement for Heart Health

 Cardiovascular system

 The consumption of cardamom (3 g), cinnamon (3 g), ginger (3 g), and saffron (1 g) for eight weeks reduced HDL and LDL in type 2 diabetic patients.
-But in another study, using cinnamon extract (500 mg/kg body weight) for one year in pre-diabetic patients had no beneficial effect in improving Electrocardiogram indicators.
+However, in another study, using cinnamon extract (500 mg/kg body weight) for one year in pre-diabetic patients had no beneficial effect in improving Electrocardiogram indicators.
 Cinnamon increases total antioxidant power by reducing lipid peroxidation.
-100 mg/kg body weight cinnamon for two weeks had significant antioxidant ability in reducing the complications related to oxidative stress and increased total antioxidant power by reducing lipid peroxidation.
-The consumption of 500 mg cinnamon /kg body weight in type 2 diabetes patients for two months reduced blood sugar and lipid.
-Using turmeric, chili pepper, and cinnamon on patients with CVDs and anchoring for 11 years showed that cinnamon, did not affect blood lipids and CVDs.
+0 mg/kg body weight cinnamon for two weeks had significant antioxidant ability in reducing the complications related to oxidative stress and increased total antioxidant power by reducing lipid peroxidation. e consumption of 500 mg cinnamon /kg body weight in type 2 diabetes patients for two months reduced blood sugar and lipid.
+Ingic, chili pepper, and cinnamon on patients with CVDs and anchoring for 11 years showed that cinnamon did not affect blood lipids and CVDs.

-Daily consumption of 1 g cinnamon powder /kg body weight) for 16 months in male type, two diabetes patients reduced the diabetes complications.
-Another study declared that cinnamon (1 g per day) for three months lowered blood pressure in diabetic patients.
+Daily consumption of 1 g cinnamon powder /kg body weight) For 16 months, in male type, two diabetes patients had reduced diabetes complications.
+Another study determined that cinnamon (1 g per day) for three months lowered blood pressure in diabetic patients.

 Type-2 diabetes

-Cinnamon is helpful in managing by different mechanisms, including managing the glucose that enters the bloodstream and mimicking the blood sugar hormone, which
+Cinnamon helps manage by different mechanisms, including managing the glucose that enters the bloodstream and mimicking the blood sugar hormone, which

 may have a moderate effect on lowering fasting blood sugar in diabetes.